 I can hardly believe it’s already April!
 I feel like I say that a lot around here, but it’s true.
 Maybe it’s aging.
 Time just seems to fly by at a rate I am incredibly uncomfortable with.

-So, while I deal making my expanding ass smaller (still), I’m also realizing I definitely don’t read as many books as I should be able to in all this time that’s passing by.
+So, while I deal with making my expanding ass smaller, I’m also realizing I definitely don’t read as many books as I should be able to in all this time that’s passing by.
 I am much better at finding new books that I want to read, instead of actually reading them.
 Don’t hate the player, hate the game.

 This post is going to be another example of me endlessly adding books to my TBR when I still have so many unfinished ones.
-And despite making a new years resolution to increase my Netgalley score this year, I’ve made very little progress on that.
+And despite making a New Year’s resolution to increase my Netgalley score, I’ve made very little progress on that.

-It might actually be worse, if I’m honest.
-Oops.
+It might actually be worse that it was at the beginning of the year, if I’m honest.

-Speaking of honest, what I’ve been able to get out for this little blog seems to have dropped recently and I’m sorry and I’ll tell you why and I think you’ll understand.
+Speaking of honest, what I’ve been able to get posted for this little blog seems to have really dropped off recently and I’m sorry and I’ll tell you why and I think you’ll understand.

 My manager moved into a desk that allows her a view of my computer.